LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 * `portability` and `underscore_variables`
     essential if you're writing portable Logtalk applications

-* `smart_compilation`
-    for avoiding recompilation of unchanged source files

 Check the `adapters/NOTES.txt` file for Prolog specific compatibility notes.
 Some back-end Prolog compilers don't support all the possible compilation flags values.
 In addition, some back-end Prolog compilers provide limited